LiorKogan/V1/README.md

 ![V1](Pictures/Q272.png)

-_**Q363:** Any dragon that the last time it froze some dragon for the first time was in or after 1010_
+_**Q363:** Any dragon that the latest time it froze some dragon for the first time was in or after 1010_

 ![V1](Pictures/Q363.png)